daher928/ShortURL/readme.md

 * You can also run the test in test/ directory (it runs the service so no need for manual service running before)
   * cd tests
   * pytest -rP api_test.py

-<h3>Note:</h3>
-* I intended to add an HTML UI for the generation of shortURL if I had more time
-* I also intended to learn vert.x to implement the assignment with, but 3 hours aren't enough to get started with vert.x :)